 We use sister pairs as a general and robust approach to inferring the association between rates of molecular evolution and diversification rates (Barraclough and Savolainen 2001; Bromham et al. 2015; Davies et al. 2004; Lanfear et al. 2010).
 Sister pairs are clades defined by a most recent common ancestor that is not shared with any other such pair in the analysis, so they provide a phylogenetically independent set of contrasts for evaluating associations between lineages.
 Since both clades in a sister pair share a common ancestor, they began from the same starting point with identical values for all biological parameters, then since then have had the same amount of time to accumulate diversity and substitutions.
 Sister pairs analyses have the advantage of not requiring estimates of divergence times or knowledge of the deeper-level phylogeny, so they can be applied to widely available phylogenetic information and combined across different published phylogenies.

-We generate three sets of sister clade comparisons (Table A).
+We generated three sets of sister clade comparisons (Table A).
 For the analysis of the relationship between molecular and diversification rates, we select pairs of sister taxa from two molecular data sets: one sampled at the genus level and restricted to butterflies (Papilionoidea; Chazot et al. 2019) and one sampled across Lepidoptera at the family level (Kawahara et al. 2019).
 These contain about half of all butterfly genera and lepidopteran families, respectively.
 To test for an association between lepidopteran species richness and host plant diversity, we require a data set that is sampled across all Lepidoptera at the finest resolution possible, so we construct a third data set by selecting sister clades from a range of published Lepidopteran phylogenies of single families or superfamilies.
 This contains a combination of pairs taken at the tribe, subfamily and family levels (Table A).
 To construct a data set for the analysis of host plant association across all Lepidoptera, we compile a set of 22 published phylogenies comprising families or superfamilies (Table A, III).
 Where no digital version of the tree was available, phylogenies were extracted from published diagrams using TreeSnatcher Plus (Laubach et al. 2012).
 For the method of sister pairs, it is not necessary to resolve the deep-level relationships between the subsets of taxa included in any of the phylogenies.

 To select sister pairs from a phylogeny, we collapse all tips that belong to the same taxon (family, genus, tribe or subfamily) to generate a tree where each tip represents one taxon.
 We do not collapse taxa that do not comprise a monophyletic clade in the tree.
 We then select all pairs of tips (each representing a family, subfamily, tribe or genus) that are each other’s closest relatives, so that each pair shares a most recent common ancestor not shared by any other tip (ignoring those tips that don't represent monophyletic taxa).
 For the family-level tree, we check the chosen pairs using a review of previous literature given in Mitter et al. (2017).
 Since studies at lower taxonomic levels include more intra-family evidence, where a lower-level study has supported a sister family relationship that is not mutually monophyletic in the Kawahara et al. (2019) tree, we added that pair to the analysis.
 Where a pair of sister families is not mutually monophyletic and there is uncertain support for it as described in Mitter et al. (2017), we do not use that comparison.
 By this method, we retain the family-level comparisons of Sphingidae-Saturniidae and Pyralidae-Crambidae on the strength of literature evidence, even though they are not monophyletic in Kawahara et al (2019).